minollisantiago/dotfiles/README.md

 fisher install jorgebucaran/nvm.fish
 ```

-Now we need to add the following to your `~/.config/fish/config.fish`, for some default settings, this is not mandatory:
+After installing it, we need to add the following to your `~/.config/fish/config.fish`, for some default settings, this is not mandatory:

 ```bash
 # NVM setup (nvm.fish)